w3f/PSPs/PSPs/psp-22.md

 ```

 ### Errors
-Suggested methods don't return `Result` (except `on_received`).
+Suggested methods don't return `Result` (except `before_received`).
 Instead, they panic.
-This panic can contain one of the following messages:
+This panic must be "revert with message" and  can contain one of the following messages:

 ```rust
  /// PSP22Error